gardener/gardener/docs/proposals/19-migrating-observability-stack-to-operators.md

   Currently, there are many ways that monitoring configuration is being deployed and this should be unified.

-- Improve how dashboards are discovered and provisioned for Plutono.
+- Improve how dashboards are discovered and provisioned for Grafana.
 Currently, all dashboards are appended into a single configmap.
 This can be an issue if the maximum configmap size of 1MiB is ever exceeded.